Fireworks & bonfires: Do take care

 First things first, when buying fireworks, make sure you do so from a reputable retailer and that the product itself meets the British standards.
 A lot of incidents with fireworks can be avoided by simply sticking to this rule, not least because there’s a big market of cheap fireworks that often fail to meet the necessary standards and, somewhat unexpectedly, don’t go off as expected.

 When it comes to lighting them, make sure you put on the goggles.
 This doesn’t mean sticking on your glasses, nor does it mean trying to cover your face with a hat and scarf.
 Polycarbonate lenses, available from most DIY stores, are necessary if you want to fully protect your eyes (you can wear them over your specs).

-Bonfire safety follows a lot of the same basic principles of firework safety — only do so in an open, clear area, keep a bucket of water handy, don’t mix with other items such as aerosols, paint, or paraffin.
-However, fires are a beast of their own, and if you’re planning to build your own, you should check out the full list of recommended precautions and steps to ensure you do it safely.
+Bonfire safety follows many of the same basic principles of firework safety — only do so in an open, clear area, keep a bucket of water handy, don’t mix with other items such as aerosols, paint, or paraffin.
+However, fires are a beast of their own, and if you’re planning to build your own, you should check out the complete list of recommended precautions and steps to ensure you do it safely.

 Once you have all these bases covered, then you can finally relax and remember the most important rule of all, to have lot’s of safe, trouble-free fun this bonfire night and enjoy the show.